AlexanderM1927/server/README.md

 # SERVICES

-This repo includes services such as mysql, jenkins and nginx

-**THIS CONTAINER SHOULD BE FIRST.**

-Then, create the databases you will need for the rest of containers
+This repository was created with the goal of handle the services required to run external containers, for example the database image should be shared between the rest of the containers so it's include here.

+_______________
+**Key commands:**

+docker-compose up -d --build --force-recreate --remove-orphans docker exec -it <container name> bash docker compose up docker system prune -a